samsieber/rubber-duck/REVIEW.md

 3) Use anonymous structs for passing named parameters
 4) Use named structs with sugar for building structs

+See the appendix at the end for the history of the various dicussions, and links to them.

-#### Implementation Concerns:
+## Implementation Concerns:

-These points come up in most of the discussions around named & default parameters
+These points come up in most of the discussions around named & default parameters. _This lists either things that are huge points of concern (things that if ignored would probably block passing) or open questions._

 __Opt-in__: The option to omit values and to use the named syntax must be something the API opts into.
-This rules out special casing the `Option` type as having a default value of `None` unless an additional marker or means of marking as a default/omittable value is adopted
+This rules out special casing the `Option` type as having a default value of `None` unless an additional marker or means of marking as a default/omittable value is adopted.
+We should also avoid speical-casing the `Default` trait - it carries no semantics that the return value of `::default()` was cheap to make.

 __Ordering of Arguments__: Allowing both named and positional calling style for the same arguments has a non-trivial chance of leading to unintend behavior.
 It's possible that when removing labels from arguments that it switches what variable it